DigitalSlideArchive/HistomicsTK/README.rst

   $ python -m pip install setuptools-scm "Cython>=0.25.2" "scikit-build>=0.8.1" "cmake>=0.6.0" "numpy>=1.12.1"
   $ python -m pip install -e .

   HistomicsTK uses the `large_image`_ library to read content from whole-slide and microscopy image formats.
 Depending on your exact system, installing the necessary libraries to support these formats can be complex.
-There are some non-official prebuilt libraries available for Linux that can be included as part of the installation by specifying ``pip install histomicstk --find-links https://girder.github.io/large_image_wheels``.
+There are some non-official prebuilt libraries available for Linux that can be included as part of the installation by specifying ``pip install histomicstk[all] --find-links https://girder.github.io/large_image_wheels``.
 Note that if you previously installed HistomicsTK or large_image without these, you may need to add ``--force-reinstall --no-cache-dir`` to the ``pip install`` command to force it to use the find-links option.

   The system version of various libraries are used if the ``--find-links`` option is not specified.
 You will need to use your package manager to install appropriate libraries (on Ubuntu, for instance, you'll need ``libopenslide-dev`` and ``libtiff-dev``).